2022 Carbon Report

 - Buffer: 7.22 tCO2e

 This year, we once again chose to work with Pachama, a carbon offset provider focused on carbon capture through forestry projects in Africa and the Americas.
 Trees are currently the most scalable and efficient way to remove carbon from the atmosphere, and while there is a need for longer-term capture solutions down the road, the project bundles offered by Pachama were a straightforward way for us to offset our emissions.

-We purchased carbon credits for 100 tonnes of CO2 from Pachama for a total of USD$2,460.00.
-We’ll make our certificate available here once it’s issued.
+We purchased carbon credits for 80 tonnes of CO2 from Pachama for a total of USD$1,131.20.
+We’ve made our certificate available here.

-Clearly, the highest-impact move we can make is to reduce our cloud hosting footprint, as that category makes up nearly 70% of our total emissions.
+As for last year, the highest-impact move we can make is to reduce our cloud hosting footprint, as that category now constitutes 80% of our total emissions.

 While we made some inroads on this last year, increased usage and inertia on the migration front has meant we haven’t executed as fully as we would have liked.
 Let’s do better in 2023!